xbench/xbench-docs/content/user-guide/define-search-projects.md

 <td>
 <ol>
 <li>
-The <strong>File List</strong> tab appears, opening
+The <strong>File List</strong> tab appears.
+Click
-automatically the <strong>Add Glossary</strong>
-dialog.
+Add File or Add Folder to add files or folders of files from the selected type.
 Select all the files of the current type in this window.
 If you need to pick up more files from another directory, when you are